The Real Haunted Mansion

 There are even rumors that the last woman hanged, Ruth Ellis, has found her way to this quiet corner of the Surrey countryside.

-Three mediums who have visited the house have all picked up strange spirits inside its ancient walls.
+Three mediums who have visited the haunted mansion have all picked up strange spirits inside its ancient walls.

 Yet this house, which owner Fred Batt shares with Freeway and two clattering suits of armor, is where I have chosen to spend the night.